Ilias Georgiou

-Ilias Georgiou (born 29 June 1999) is a Cypriot artistic gymnast.
+Ilias Georgiou (Ηλίας Γεωργίου; born 29 June 1999) is a Cypriot artistic gymnast.
 He won a gold medal at the 2022 Commonwealth Games on the horizontal bar in addition to a bronze medal with the team.

 Gymnastics career

 Georgiou began gymnastics when he was six years old.
 He competed at the 2016 Junior European Championships and finished 22nd in the all-around final.
 He also qualified for the still rings final, finishing sixth.

 2018

 Georgiou represented Cyprus at the 2018 Commonwealth Games, helping the team finish in fourth place.
 He qualified for the individual all-around final, finishing ninth.
 He also finished seventh in both the parallel bars and horizontal bar finals.
 He then competed at the 2018 Mediterranean Games and helped the Cypriot team finish fifth and finishing eighth in the all-around.
 He also qualified for the parallel bars and horizontal bar finals, finishing eighth and fourth, respectively.
 He competed at his first World Championships and finished 39th in the all-around qualification round.